You’ve heard about them. Now you’ll learn about them.

-Okay so you’ve been hearing about Chromebooks a lot lately.
+Okay, so you’ve been hearing about Chromebooks a lot lately.
 Whether it’s on the news or reading an article online or from Word of Mouth you’re just hearing about these little machines everywhere.
 Maybe you’ve heard are cheap or maybe you’ve heard that fast or maybe you’ve heard they’re useless.
-You just want to know what is a Chromebook?
+Do you want to know what’s a Chromebook?
 There is a lot of controversy going on around right now about Chromebooks and we think it’s because, honestly, these machines aren’t for everyone.

 First and foremost, let’s address the question of what a Chromebook is.